 -18 |

-The three main axes that characterize great geniuses.
+Three main axes characterize great geniuses.

 - Heredity and personality.
 (IQ, Synergistic talents, Curiosity and imagination, bold chrachter.)